Check out the video below to learn more about what Conservation Districts do for you!

 In March 1941, the Wyoming Legislature passed the Conservation District Law, which allowed for the creation of Conservation Districts in Wyoming.
 Conservation Districts were to direct programs and provide services conserving local natural resources served by locally elected representatives.
 Wyoming has 34 conservation districts in 23 counties.

-To learn more about what it means to be “in” vs “out of” the district, click here
+Click here to learn more about being “in” vs “out of” the district.

 In 1885, the land northwest of Nebraska in Wyoming Territory was wild and uninhabited except for a few scattered ranches.
 Large cattle companies brought cattle to the area to graze on the open range.